sortmerna/sortmerna/README.md

 ## Getting Started

 SortMeRNA 4 is C++17 compliant, and mostly uses standard libraries.
-It uses CMake as the build system, and can be run/built on all major OS including Linux, Windows, and Mac.
+It uses CMake as the build system, and can be run/built on all major OS including Linux, Windows, and Mac, on AMD64 and ARM64 processors.

 ### Using Conda package